kavi52/TimeHarmony/Documentation/Backend/Structure.md

-Folder structure for organizing the backend codebase of your Attendance and Leave Management system.
-This structure assumes you're using Node.js with Express.js as the web framework and MongoDB as the database.
-Adjustments may be needed based on your specific technology stack and preferences.
+Backend structure for an Attendance and Leave Management system involves creating a scalable, modular, and maintainable architecture.
+Below is a suggested backend structure using Node.js and Express.js.
+This is a high-level overview.

+### 1. **Project Structure:**

 ```plaintext
 /attendance-leave-management-backend